logicalclocks/logicalclocks.github.io/docs/user_guides/fs/compute_engines.md

 ### Outside Hopsworks

 Connecting to the Feature Store from an external Flink cluster, such as GCP DataProc or AWS EMR, requires Hopsworks certificates.
+The [Flink integration guide](../integrations/flink.md) explains step by step how to connect to the Feature Store from an external Flink cluster.

 ## Beam